minprog/app-studio/40 Problem Sets/50 Many Lists/10 Assignment.md

 1. Create a new empty GitHub repository.

-2. Create a new project, using this pattern as a name: `studentname-pset4`.
+2. Create a new project, using this pattern as a name: `studentname-pset5`.

-# Implementation details
+# Tips

 Most likely, much of your important code now resides in one or more controllers (ViewControllers/Activities).
 However, if we move some of this code into separate classes, the whole codebase can become more understandable.
 This is the principle of *separation of concerns*.
 The "ideal" of this principle is to have each class be responsible for one single thing.
 In practice, we usually don't take it that far.